YoannSeurat/YoannSeurat/README.md

 - 👋 Hi, I’m @YoannSeurat
 - 👀 I’m interested in Computer science and Video games
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning C and Java
 - 📫 How to reach me : e-mail me

 <!---